apache/usergrid/sdks/nodejs/README.md

 * `body` - object containing entity body for POST and PUT requests
 * `endpoint` - API endpoint, for example "users/fred"
 * `mQuery` - boolean, set to true if running management query, defaults to false
+* `buildCurl` - boolean, set to true if you want to see equivalent curl commands in console.log, defaults to false

 You can make any call to the API using the format above.
 However, in practice using the higher level Entity and Collection objects will make life much easier as they take care of much of the heavy lifting.